 Fertilizer Facts provide summaries of research-based information generated from Montana State University Agricultural Experiment Station and Extension Service scientists.
 Our goal is to develop the most accurate information possible concerning fertilizer use and soil management, so that profits can be maximized, while protecting environmental quality on the many diverse soils and climatic conditions in Montana.
 As research projects are completed, these scientists develop brief factual summaries of their accomplishments, as Fertilizer Facts.
 For more in-depth information on a particular research topic, we have provided internet addresses for the principal scientist that conducted the research.

 The programs of the MSU Extension Service are available to all people regardless of race, creed, color, sex, disability or national origin.
-Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Charles Rust, Acting Dean and Director, Extension Service, Montana State University, Bozeman, Montana 59717.
+Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Jill Martz, Intermim Director of Extension, Montana State University, Bozeman, Montana 59717.